SebastienElet/map-home-search/README.md

 - [ ] Setup CI
 - [ ] Setup testing
 - [ ] Find dataset with train travel time from Paris
+- [ ] Add interface to switch between the datasets
 - [ ] Implement a rule system with points for each criteria
 - [ ] Find dataset with [geological risks](https://www.georisques.gouv.fr)
 - [ ] Implement geological risks in the rule system